SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 d: in York County, Pennsylvania

-The following LINK will take you to a complete listing of individuals with this surname.
+The following LINK will take you to a complete listing of individuals in my database with this surname.

-Researching the locations where my ancestors lived has provided me with valuable evidence needed to fill-in the gaps in family tree.
+Researching the locations where my ancestors lived has provided me with valuable evidence needed to fill-in the gaps in my family trees.
 It has also led me to many interesting facts that enhance the overall picture of each family group.
-The names of states and counties on the following list were derived from the known places where the persons listed in the Name Index where born, married, and died.
+The names of states and counties on the following list were derived from the known places where the persons in the “Direct Ancestors” list (see above) were born, married, and/or died.

 COUNTRY